perl11/perl11-blog/content/worst-perl5-bugs.md

 ## .pmc loading and reflection

-perl5 removed timestamp checks for pugs with 5.8, a module doesn't know if it's loaded from a .pmc, and force loading a .pm is not possible.
+perl5 removed timestamp checks for pugs with 5.8, a module doesn't know if it's loaded from a `.pmc`, and force loading a `.pm` is not possible.

-cperl fixed that for the upcoming JitCache support, which adds expensively optimized subs for a package to a .pmc.
+cperl fixed that for the upcoming JitCache support, which adds expensively optimized subs for a package to a `.pmc`.
 But only some, not all subs.
-So a .pmc can never replace a full .pm.
-So reflection and loading .pm needs to be enabled.
+So a `.pmc` can never replace a full `.pm`.
+So reflection and loading `.pm` needs to be enabled.

 # Core modules